o-daneel/Lunii_v3.RE/ANALYSIS_v3.md

   "status":0
 }
 ```
   - source_id: the same id as the request
   - timestamp: maybe the timestamp of the request.
 It seems to be identical
   - type: 0 for first response, 1 for second response
   - status: 0 for OK, -1 for KO

+#### Second part: Response Data
-- Second part: a JSON with the returned data of the command, if the command
+> a JSON with the returned data of the command, if the command
   return a data
 ```JSON
 {